Passing blood in your urine usually results in your urine turning a red or brown colour.

 Haematuria is the medical term for blood in your urine.
 This usually occurs when there is a problem with your bladder or kidneys.
-Some people have other symptoms when they have blood in their urine, whereas other people will feel completely well with no other symptoms.
+You may notice other symptoms when you have blood in your urine.
+You may have blood in the urine with pain or blood in the urine with no pain.
+You may feel completely well.

-There are many different causes.
+There are many different reasons for blood in urine.
 The blood may be coming from your kidneys or from any area along your urinary tract - for example, from your bladder, ureters or urethra.

 Urinary tract infection

-A urine infection is the most common cause of blood in your urine, especially in women.
+A urine infection (UTI) is the most common cause of blood in your urine, especially in women.
 A urine infection causes inflammation of your bladder (cystitis).
 The most common symptoms are pain passing urine and passing urine more often than normal.
 You may also have pain in your lower tummy and a high temperature (fever).
-Blood can occur in your urine as a result of this inflammation occurring in your bladder.
+UTI blood in urine can occur in your urine as a result of this inflammation occurring in your bladder.

 Urinary tract infections are usually very effectively treated with a short course of antibiotics.
 Further tests may be necessary if you have:

-- Frequent episodes of infections - see separate leaflet called Recurrent Cystitis in Women.
+- Frequent episodes of infections.
+See the separate leaflet called Recurrent Cystitis in Women.

 - Other underlying conditions - for example, kidney problems in the past.

-See separate leaflets called Cystitis (Urine Infection) in Women, Urinary Infection in Men, Urine Infection in Older People, Urine Infection in Pregnancy and Urine Infection in Children for more information.
+See the separate leaflets called Cystitis (Urine Infection) in Women, Urine Infection in Pregnancy, Urine Infection in Men, Urine Infection in Older People, and Urine Infection in Children for more information.

 Kidney infections (also known as pyelonephritis) usually occur as a complication of a bladder infection.
 Symptoms of kidney infections are usually more severe than with a urinary tract infection.
 Often there is a very high temperature (fever) and pain in the side of your tummy (abdomen) or over the side of your back.

-This is inflammation of the tube draining urine out of your body (your urethra).
+This is inflammation of the tube (your urethra) draining urine out of your body.
 Urethritis is often caused by a sexually transmitted infection which is easily treated with antibiotics.